 "This is what the LORD says: 'For three sins of Moab, even for four, I will not relent.
 Because he burned to ashes the bones of Edom’s King.'"
 (NIV)

 GOD’S WORD® Translation of Amos 2:1 says, “This is what the LORD says: Because Moab has committed three crimes, and now a fourth crime, I will not change my plans.
 The Moabites have cremated Edom’s king.”
 However, in contrast to this, nowhere in scripture do we see any indication that a traditional burial is a sin or crime against God.
+From cover-to-cover, the Bible has much to say about the practice and important of believers receiving a proper Christian burial.

 Here is something interesting found in the New Testament in the book of Jude 9.
 This passage reads as follows: